Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ### Install the Portfolio Demo
 To work with full functionality, the [Portfolio Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client), needs both the *PORTFOLIO_ADAPTER*, from the *Portfolio Demo*, and the *QUOTE_ADAPTER*, from the *Stock-List Demo* (see [Lightstreamer StockList Demo Adapter for .NET](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet)).
 If you want to install a full version of the *Portfolio Demo* in your local Lightstreamer Server, you have to deploy the *PORTFOLIO_ADAPTER* and the *QUOTE_ADAPTER* together in the same Adapter Set.
 To allow the two adapters to coexist within the same Adapter Set, please follow the steps below.

 * Download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download/) (see the [Compatibility Notes](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet#lightstreamer-compatibility-notes) for more details about the correct version; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
-* Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/releases) and unzip it
+* Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/releases) and unzip it.
 * Plug the *Proxy Data Adapter* and the *Proxy MetaData Adapter* into the Server: go to the `Full_Deployment_LS` folder and copy the `DotNetFullPortfolio` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 Refer to the comments embedded in the generic adapters.xml file template, `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml`, for further details on configuration options.
 * Launch *Lightstreamer Server*.
 The Server startup will complete only after a successful connection between the Proxy Adapters and the Remote Adapters.
 * Launch the *Remote .NET Adapters*.
 Run the `PortfolioFullDemoLauncher.bat` script under the `Full_Deployment_DotNet_Adapters` directory.
 The script runs two Data Adapters, one for the Portfolio Demo and one for the StockList, and a single Metadata Adapter.